Madtrent/CrypticProxyAPI-Docs/README.md

 AccessKey:
   enabled: <If you want it to require an access key>
   key: <The required access key if enabled>
+DiscordAccessKey:
+  key: <The required access key for the discord enpoint>
 ```

 ## Commands Overview